tjesi/TTM4205/README.md

 ## Portfolio Assignment

-The evaluation in this course will consist of two assignments of 100 points total.
+The evaluation in this course will consist of three assignments of 100 points total.

 ### Weekly problems (40 points)